whyvez/auth0-angular/README.md

 * **authenticated**: This will get called after a user is authenticated by calling the `auth.authenticate` method.
 In the handler, you can inject any service you want.
 * **loginSucces**: This will get called after a user has successfully logged in.
 In the handler, you can inject any service you want besides the `profileProfile` and `idToken` from the user.
-* **loginFailure**: This will get called if there's an error authenticating the usr.
+* **loginFailure**: This will get called if there's an error authenticating the user.
 In the handler, you can inject any service you want besides the `error` which was thrown.
 * **logout**: This will get called after a user has successfully logged out.
 * **forbidden**: This will get called if a request to an API is made and it returns 401 meaning that the user cannot access that resource.
 That usually happens when the token is expired.
 In that case, you should redirect the user to the login page in most cases.